The layer complexity of Arthur-Merlin-like communication

-Consider the following \AM-protocol (described below in a distribution-free regime, which is the dual equivalent of \defiref{d_AM}). \itemi{ \item The players pick $Z\unin[s]$ and send it to Merlin. \item Merlin responds with $i\in[l]$ and $w\in\01^{k(n)}$. \item The players accept if and only if $h_i(X,Y)=1 \wedge g(i) = Z$, where the former is witnessed by $w$ (recall that $\NP(h_i)\le k(n)$). }
+Consider the following \AM-protocol (described below in a distribution-free regime, which is the dual equivalent of \defiref{d_AM}). \itemi{ \item The players pick $Z\unin[s]$ and send it to Merlin. \item Merlin responds with $i\in[l]$ and $w\in\OI^{k(n)}$. \item The players accept if and only if $h_i(X,Y)=1 \wedge g(i) = Z$, where the former is witnessed by $w$ (recall that $\NP(h_i)\le k(n)$). }

 By \bref{m_sparse}, this is an \AM-protocol for $f$ with error at most $\fr25$; repeating it several times and taking the majority vote brings the error bound to at most $\fr13$.
-The cost of the resulting protocol is in \asO{k(n)+\log n}, as required. \prfend
+The cost of the resulting protocol is in $\asO{k(n)+\log n}$, as required. \prfend